renoust/talipot/doc/python/graphvisualattributes.rst

 Applying a texture to nodes or edges
 -------------------------------------

-A texture can be applied when Tulip renders the graph elements.
+A texture can be applied when Talipot renders the graph elements.
 Setting a texture to graph elements can be done through the **"viewTexture"** graph property (of type :class:`tlp.StringProperty`).
 A texture is described by a path to an image file.
 Note that the image must have the same width and height for correct texture loading.